 Fabric Recycles buys fabrics, notions, crafts, ribbons/trims and sewing machines for resale.

 Midwest Recycling Center will take “anything that plugs into a wall, or takes batteries (even if they are broken), excluding thermostats and smoke detectors.”
 Some items (like alkaline batteries and CRTs) may have associated recycling fees.
-Their warehouse is open for drop-off every Monday from 10am-4pm.

 Big Brothers Big Sisters of Greater Kansas City collects clothing, household items and toys.
 Check out their website for donation specifics and how to schedule a pickup.
 They also accept drop-off donations at KC area Savers stores.